-The Cleanup Standards Scientific Advisory Board has established a new Process Workgroup to review the Land Recycling Program Technical Guidance Manual and provide recommendations for pending revision.
-The existing Vapor Intrusion Workgroup is reviewing the existing vapor intrusion guidance and will provide recommendations on development of a revised vapor intrusion section to the Land Recycling Program Technical Guidance Manual.
-These workgroup recommendations will be made to the full Cleanup Standards Scientific Advisory Board in May 2013 and final recommendations of the Board will be forwarded to the Department.
-The Department is planning to have a final draft document available for public comment by December 2013.
+The Cleanup Standards Scientific Advisory Board (CSSAB) has established a new Process Workgroup to review the Land Recycling Program Technical Guidance Manual and provide recommendations for pending revision.
+The Vapor Intrusion Workgroup is reviewing the existing vapor intrusion guidance and will provide recommendations on revisions to the vapor intrusion section to the Land Recycling Program Technical Guidance Manual.
+The workgroups presented recommendations to the full CSSAB and to DEP on May 7, 2013.
+The Department will review the recommendations and draft revisions to the technical guidance documents.
+The Department's goal is to have a final draft document available for public comment by December 2013.